Strumenta/tylasu-tutorial/README.md

 to serve the website with the latest changes applied.

-## 3. Parse the editor's code
+## 3. Parsing the Code in the Editor

 Let's provide some feedback depending on the code the user types in the editor.

-We will use ANTLR, an industry standard tool for language recognition.
+We will use ANTLR, an industry-standard tool for language recognition.
 ANTLR is very powerful and can understand everything from small DSL programs to full C++ projects.
 To keep the example familiar to most developers, we will use it to parse JSON, but feel free to experiment with other languages.

-ANTLR takes takes formal language grammars as input.
+ANTLR takes takes formal language grammars as input and produces the source code of a parser as output.
 Thankfully, the official ANTLR repository includes many grammars of popular languages ready to be used, including one for JSON.
 Let's say thanks and copy the [json grammar] into `src/main/antlr/JSON.g4`.

-For anyone curious about ANTLR grammars, we have [many resources available].
+For anyone curious about ANTLR parsers, we have [many resources available].

 ANTLR for TypeScript comes in two packages:
 * the `antlr4ts` package that we will use as a runtime dependency
 * the `antlr4ts-cli` devDependency that generates the TypeScript files that parse the given grammar

 Unfortunately, `antlr4ts` is not ready to be used on the browser out of the box.
-It expects to find node modules that do not exist in the browser like `fs`, `assert` and `process`.
+It expects to find node modules that do not exist in the browser like `fs`, `assert`, and `process`.
 Nothing we can't fix with some Javascript trickery:

 ```json